 Wet High-Quality Cat Food

-Packaged in cans, trays or little tubs, high-quality wet food is a favorite of many cats, thanks to its savory smell and meaty texture.
-Keep in mind that, unless you buy wet food packaged as single servings, you may need to refrigerate and reheat leftovers.
+Wet food helps keep cats hydrated and is a favorite of many felines, thanks to its savory smell and meaty texture.
+Made by Nacho's Sustainably Caught Salmon Recipe, for example, features a savory gravy with bone broth to help boost your cat's hydration.
 Dr. Bullen says it can be helpful to introduce wet food to cats at a young age to reduce the risk of food-form aversion.
 “This way, if they need increased water in the future, they’re more likely to accept a canned diet,” says Dr. Bullen.
 “In particular, geriatric cats often have compromised kidney function, so adding moisture to their diet becomes more important.”
-Fortified with heart-helping taurine, Weruva Paw Lickin' Chicken is steeped in a savory broth and comes in an easy-open can.

 Perfect for cats who: are persnickety eaters, need to up their water intake, or who are too young to easily chew dry food.